monthly market update

 Positive Outlook Ahead

-While there are still certainly risks that investors should monitor, on the whole, the long-term outlook is positive given the solid fundamentals and strong economy.
-With that being said, October served as a reminder that we may face short-term setbacks along the way.
+While the November results were encouraging, there are risks that investors should monitor in the months ahead.
+With that being said, we believe the most likely path forward is for continued economic growth and market appreciation.
 A well-diversified portfolio that matches investor goals and timelines remains the best path forward for most.
 As always, if concerns remain, you should speak to your financial advisor to review your financial plans.

 Disclosure: This material is intended for informational/educational purposes only and should not be construed as investment advice, a solicitation, or a recommendation to buy or sell any security or investment product.
 Please contact your financial professional for more information specific to your situation.

 Certain sections of this commentary contain forward-looking statements based on our reasonable expectations, estimates, projections, and assumptions.
 Forward-looking statements are not guarantees of future performance and involve certain risks and uncertainties, which are difficult to predict.
 Past performance is not indicative of future results.
 Diversification does not assure a profit or protect against loss in declining markets.
 All indices are unmanaged and investors cannot invest directly into an index.
 The Dow Jones Industrial Average is a price-weighted average of 30 actively traded blue-chip stocks.
 The S&P 500 Index is a broad-based measurement of changes in stock market conditions based on the average performance of 500 widely held common stocks.
 The Nasdaq Composite Index measures the performance of all issues listed in the Nasdaq Stock Market, except for rights, warrants, units, and convertible debentures.
 The MSCI EAFE Index is a float-adjusted market capitalization index designed to measure developed market equity performance, excluding the U.S. and Canada.
 The MSCI Emerging Markets Index is a market capitalization-weighted index composed of companies representative of the market structure of 26 emerging market countries in Europe, Latin America, and the Pacific Basin.
 It excludes closed markets and those shares in otherwise free markets that are not purchasable by foreigners.
 The Bloomberg Aggregate Bond Index is an unmanaged market value-weighted index representing securities that are SEC-registered, taxable, and dollar-denominated.
 It covers the U.S. investment-grade fixed-rate bond market, with index components for a combination of the Bloomberg government and corporate securities, mortgage-backed pass-through securities, and asset-backed securities.
 The Bloomberg U.S. Corporate High Yield Index covers the USD-denominated, non-investment-grade, fixed-rate, taxable corporate bond market.
-Securities are classified as high-yield if the middle rating of Moody’s, Fitch, and S&P is Ba1/BB+/BB+ or below.
+Securities are classified as high yield if the middle rating of Moody’s, Fitch, and S&P is Ba1/BB+/BB+ or below.
 One basis point (bp) is equal to 1/100th of 1 percent, or 0.01 percent.

 Authored by Chris Fasciano, senior portfolio manager, investment management and research, and Sam Millette, director, fixed income, at Commonwealth Financial Network®.